 - 3.1 The council has a duty to hold a hearing within a timescale specified in the regulations.
 In most cases the timescale is 20 working days calculated from the end of the relevant representation period.
 However, there are other cases where the timescale is shorter ranging from between 5 and 10 working days depending on the nature of the case in question.
 The council will ensure adequate notice is given to the parties involved. - 3.2 The council will send all parties a notice of hearing giving details of the date, time and venue for the panel meeting.
-This notice will normally be sent giving at least 10 working days' notice of the hearing, although in some cases a shorter notice period is required. - 3.3 The council will use its reasonable endeavours to email the notice to any of the parties who consent to that approach. - 3.4 The notice of hearing will normally be accompanied by an agenda, together with a report from the licensing officer which shall set out the details of the case. - 3.5 The sub-committee will take into account the party response forms when considering the procedure to be adopted at the hearing.
+This notice will normally be sent giving at least 10 working days' notice of the hearing, although in some cases a shorter notice period is required. - 3.3 The council will email the notice to any of the parties who have provided an email address for contact. - 3.4 The notice of hearing will be sent out to relevant individuals and an agenda containing the report will be sent separately which shall set out the details of the case.